dmitriz/cpsfy/README.md

 And should we apply the second one to `res1` or `res2`?

 If you read the above description of the `map`, you know the answer.
 The principle is the same.
-As we only pass one function to `flatMap`, only the first callback is affected.
+As we only pass one function to `chain`, only the first callback is affected.
 That is, we must pass only the first result `res1` to `anotherCps`.
 Whose output will be our final result inside the first callback,